micbay/RaceTimerAndController/README.md

 Pressing the `# key` while in the **Menu** state, will stop any music playing.
 This provides users a way to stop the sample song played during racer selection, and the final racer's victory song after completion of a race, without having to let it play out to the end.

-At this time, this will not stop a victory song playing, while an active race is still going on, because the keypad is not poled during an active race.
+At this time, this will not stop a victory song playing, while the system is in the 'race' state (ie. if all racers have not finished yet), because the keypad is not poled while in this state.

 ---
 # **Race Controller Operation**